Transportation H-1B Sponsorship Jobs in Connecticut

 Get Access To All Jobs

-Job Roles in Transportation in Connecticut
+H-1B Transportation Job Roles in Connecticut

-Customer Service & Support133 jobs
+Customer Service & Support111 jobs

-Sales98 jobs
+Sales89 jobs

-Human Resources45 jobs
+Human Resources38 jobs

-Account Management35 jobs
+Account Management33 jobs

-Retail Banking & Branch Management32 jobs
+Retail Banking & Branch Management31 jobs

-Consulting & Professional Services18 jobs
+Consulting & Professional Services15 jobs

 Business Operations14 jobs

-See all 233+ Transportation Connecticut jobs
+See all 137+ Transportation H-1B Jobs in Connecticut

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation Connecticut roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Transportation H-1B Sponsorship Jobs in Connecticut: Frequently Asked Questions

 Which transportation companies sponsor H-1B visas in Connecticut?

-Several large Connecticut employers have filed H-1B petitions for transportation-related roles.
+Several large Connecticut employers have filed H-1B visa petitions for transportation-related roles.
 Sikorsky Aircraft in Stratford and Pratt & Whitney in East Hartford regularly sponsor engineers and technical staff.
 Freight and logistics firms operating out of Bridgeport and New Haven have also filed LCAs for supply chain and operations positions.
 Sponsorship activity is concentrated among larger corporations with established HR and legal infrastructure.

 Which cities in Connecticut have the most transportation H-1B sponsorship jobs?